Close

 Assess the variety and quality of investment funds offered by the ULIP.
 A good ULIP should provide a range of fund options, such as equity, debt, balanced, and liquid funds, managed by experienced fund managers.
 This allows you to diversify your investments and switch between funds based on market conditions and your changing risk profile.

-Compare Lock-in Period
+Compare Lock-In Period

 ULIPs come with a mandatory lock-in period of five years.
 This means you cannot fully surrender the policy or withdraw the entire corpus before this period.
 Understand this commitment and ensure it aligns with your liquidity needs.
 While partial withdrawals are allowed after the lock-in, early surrender is not an option.